turbot/steampipe-plugin-github/docs/index.md

  This can also be set via the `GITHUB_TOKEN` environment variable.
 - `base_url` - GitHub Enterprise users have a custom URL location (e.g. `https://github.example.com`).
 Not required for GitHub cloud.
 This can also be via the `GITHUB_BASE_URL` environment variable.
 - `app_id` - [Github App ID](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app-installation) for your Github organization.
 This can also be set via the `GITHUB_APP_ID` environment variable.
-- `installation_id` - [Github App installation ID](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app-installation) for your Github App installation.
+- `app_installation_id` - [Github App installation ID](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app-installation) for your Github App installation.
 This can also be set via the `GITHUB_APP_INSTALLATION_ID` environment variable.
-- `private_key` - [Github App private key path](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/managing-private-keys-for-github-apps) for your Github App.
+- `app_private_key` - [Github App private key path](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/managing-private-keys-for-github-apps) for your Github App.
 This can also be set via the `GITHUB_APP_PEM_FILE` environment variable.